abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm3240g-eval/index.md

 NOTES:

+1.

-1.    - This configuration uses the mconf-based configuration tool.
+    This configuration uses the mconf-based configuration tool.
 To

-        change this configurations using that tool, you should:
+    :   change this configurations using that tool, you should:

-        1. Build and install the kconfig-mconf tool.
+        a.
+Build and install the kconfig-mconf tool.
 See nuttx/README.txt see additional README.txt files in the NuttX tools repository.
-        2. Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.
+        b.
+Execute \'make menuconfig\' in nuttx/ in order to start the reconfiguration process.

+2.

-2.    - This example assumes that a network is connected.
+    This example assumes that a network is connected.
 During its

-        initialization, it will try to negotiate the link speed.
+    :   initialization, it will try to negotiate the link speed.
 If you have no network connected when you reset the board, there will be a long delay (maybe 30 seconds?) before anything happens.
         That is the timeout before the networking finally gives up and